Pyroclastic flow: Size, speed, temperature, and effects

-Flow volumes range from a few hundred cubic meters to more than 1000 km3.
+Flow volumes range from a few hundred cubic metres to more than 1000 km3.
 Larger flows can travel for hundreds of kilometres, although none on that scale has occurred for several hundred thousand years.
 Most pyroclastic flows are around 1 to 10 km3 and travel for several kilometres.
-Flows usually consist of two parts: the basal flow hugs the ground and contains larger, coarse boulders and rock fragments, while an extremely hot ash plume lofts above it because of the turbulence between the flow and the overlying air, admixing and heating cold atmospheric air causing expansion and convection.
-Flows can deposit less than 1 meter to 200 meters in depth of loose rock fragment.
+Flows can deposit from less than 1 metre up to 200 metres in depth of loose rock fragment.
+Pyroclastic flows travel at average speeds of 100 km/h (30 m/s, 60 mph), although they can travel up to 700 km/h (190 m/s, 430 mph).
+Temperatures of the material within a pyroclastic density current range from 200 °C to 700 °C (390-1300 °F).

+Effects of pyroclastic flows with historical examples

 The kinetic energy of the moving cloud will flatten trees and buildings in its path.
 The hot gases and high speed make them particularly lethal, as they will quickly incinerate living organisms or turn them into carbonized fossils: